After a great 8 days in South Korea it was time to wave goodbye.

 The design plaza is a major urban development with a distinctively neofuturistic design characterised by curving forms of elongated structures.
 The landmark is the centerpiece of South Korea’s fashion hub and popular tourist destination.
 It features a walkable park on its roofs, large global exhibition spaces, futuristic retail stores, and restored parts of the Seoul fortress.

-One of the permanent exhibitions.
+Stunning architecture One of the permanent exhibitions.

 One of the free exhibits was a curved walkway bridging 4 levels with art displays on a scale that made you rethink how you see things.
 Very impressive and cool.

-Even the stairs are a work of art
+Even the stairs are a work of art Sculpture on the entrance to the design plaza

 Designed as a cultural hub in South Korea’s largest fashion district, the DDP is composed of undulating surfaces that resemble the flow of liquid and allow flexibility in space.
 Impressive stuff and designed by British architect Zaha Hadid.